-The following is the summarised financial information of Grasland: 2015 2014
+The following is the summarised financial information of Grasland:

+2015 2014

-• R'm R'm
+R'm R'm

 Statement of financial position of Grasland:

 Current assets, excluding cash and cash equivalents 19 20

 Cash and cash equivalents 4 -

 Non-current assets 35 37

 Trade payables (8) (8)

 Other current liabilities (2) (2)

 Bank overdraft - (3)

 Non-current liabilities (14) (13)

 Equity 34 31

 50% proportion of the Group's ownership:

 Carrying amount of the investment 19 16

 The revenue and profit of Grasland are as follows:

 Revenue 51 37

 Cost of sales (26) (16)

 Operating expenses, excluding depreciation (14) (11)

 Depreciation (3) (3)

 Finance costs (1) (1)

 Profit before taxation 7 6

 Taxation (2) (2)

 Profit after taxation 5 4

 Group's share of profit for the year 3 2

 Dividends received - 1

+Cock and each aminglants of Cypinarystian are as follows:

-Cash and cash equivalents of Grasland are as follows:
+Cash and cash equivalents of Grainovation are as follows: 10 (1)

-Operating 10 (1)
+Operating (1) (1)

 Investing (1) (7)

-Financing (2) 9
+Financing Net increase in cash and cash equivalents (2) 9

-Net increase in cash and cash equivalents 7 1
+Net increase in cash and cash equivalents 1 I

-5.2.6.
-Hinterland SA (Pty) Ltd
+5.2.6 Hinterland SA (Pty) Ltd

-Senwes and AFGRI merged their retail businesses during the 2014 financial year, namely on 1 June 2013.
-Senwes contributed its retail business, excluding working capital of R96,5 million which was financed by shareholder loans, and Senwes Capital contributed its retail property to Hinterland in exchange for shares in Hinterland.
+The retail businesses of Senwes and AFGRI merged on 1 June 2013.
+Senwes contributed its retail and direct business, excluding working capital of R96,5 million, which was financed by shareholder loans, and Senwes Capital contributed its retail property, to Hinterland in exchange for shares in Hinterland.
 An equalisation distribution of R93,7 million was made to Senwes as part of this merger transaction.
 The shares received as consideration were recognised as an investment in Hinterland, which was accounted for as a joint venture.
 Retail property, plant and equipment of Senwes and Senwes Capital with a book value of R76 million were contributed.
 Shares to the value of R240 million were issued to the Senwes Group.